ujjawal234/bipp-datasets/projects/formal_employment/README.md

 Employment related statistics published by MOSPI in monlthy 'Payroll Reporting in India' reports.
 Example report: [Payroll Reporting in India - December 2022](https://www.mospi.gov.in/sites/default/files/press_release/PayrollReporting-in-India-AnEmploymentPerspective-December2022__24022023.pdf)

+The report for the last month contains the tabular information for all the months of the financial year.
+Currently, only march 2022 and december 2022 reports are used to extract information for the period between april 2021 to december 2022.
+It's because no other reports are available on the press releases section of MOSPI website.
+`extract_payroll` notebook extracts the data from a pdf payroll report in wide (melted) format with 5 columns: age, gender, head, sector, value.
+This data is stored in the interim data folder to be later used by `consolidate` notebook to export the final clean consolidated data into two formats: csv for external use and parquet for data engineering use cases.

 Project Structure
 ------------